 Appropriate deforestation cutoff date: A date (day, month and year) specified by the most relevant biome- or geography-specific deforestation protocol(s) after which farmed land cannot have been deforested.
+An example of a relevant deforestation protocol could include, but is not limited to, the Canadian Boreal Forest Conservation Framework.

-At-risk species: Species that have been highlighted by NatureServe as critically imperiled (G1) or imperiled (G2).[†]
+At-risk species: Species that have been highlighted by NatureServe as critically imperiled (G1) or imperiled (G2).